 In this paper, we consolidated the existing literature for left-linear AC completion in the case of finite runs and gave new insight into its merits compared to general AC completion.
-Furthermore, our implementation accompl allowed us to run practical experiments.
+Furthermore, our implementation accompll allowed us to run practical experiments.
+An extended version of this paper with full proof details and an appendix which describes the original inference systems of Avenhaus and Bachmair is available on the website of accompll (see Footnote 4).
 We conclude by giving some pointers for future work.
 First of all, the merits of our novel simulation result for general AC completion could be evaluated experimentally by providing an implementation.
 Another interesting research direction is normalized completion for the left-linear case.
 If successful, this would facilitate the treatment of important cases such as abelian groups despite the restriction to left-linear TRSs.
 Furthermore, a formalization of the established theoretical results is desirable.
 To that end, the existing Isabelle/HOL formalization from [4] is a perfect starting point as some results of this paper are extensions of the results for standard rewriting presented there.

 Acknowledgments.
-We thank Jonas Schöpf and Fabian Mitterwallner for providing the experimental version of $T_T T_2$ as well as the anonymous reviewers for their valuable suggestions.
+We thank Jonas Schöpf and Fabian Mitterwallner for providing the experimental version of T_TT2 as well as the anonymous reviewers for their valuable suggestions.